javmart/zero-to-qed/docs/src/17_mathlib.md

 Mathlib is large.
 You will spend more time searching for lemmas than proving theorems, at least at first.
 Accept this.
 The good news is that the lemma you need almost certainly exists.
 The bad news is that it might be named something you would never guess.

+**[Moogle](https://www.moogle.ai/)**: Semantic search for Mathlib.
+Type "triangle inequality for norms" and find `norm_add_le`.
+Sometimes it even understands what you meant rather than what you typed.
+Start here when you know what you want but not what it is called.

+**[Loogle](https://loogle.lean-lang.org/)**: Type signature search.
+If you need a lemma involving `List.map` and `List.length`, search for `List.map, List.length` and find `List.length_map`.
+Precise queries get precise answers.

-**In-editor search**: The `exact?` tactic searches for lemmas that exactly match your goal.
+**In-editor tactics**: The `exact?` tactic searches for lemmas that exactly match your goal.
 The `apply?` tactic finds lemmas whose conclusion unifies with your goal.
-These are your best friends.
-Use them constantly.

-**Pattern search**: [Loogle](https://loogle.lean-lang.org/) searches Mathlib by type signature.
-If you need a lemma about `List.map` and `List.length`, search for `List.map, List.length` and find `List.length_map`.
-This works better than it sounds.

-**Natural language search**: [Moogle](https://www.moogle.ai/) uses semantic search to find lemmas from natural language queries.
-Ask "triangle inequality for norms" and find `norm_add_le`.
-Sometimes it even understands what you meant rather than what you typed.
+Slow but thorough.
+Use them when Moogle and Loogle fail.

 **Module structure**: If you need facts about prime numbers, look in `Mathlib.Data.Nat.Prime`.
 If you need topology lemmas, start in `Mathlib.Topology`.
 The [Mathematics in Mathlib](https://leanprover-community.github.io/mathlib-overview.html) overview provides a map of what has been formalized and where.
 When all else fails, grep the source code like everyone else does.